 River Pebbles

-Inexpensive and great remedy for sandy feet by for placing around the water dish.
-Hermit Crabs often wade through the water dish and then onto sand which then sticks to their wet exoskeleton.
+An inexpensive and great remedy for sandy feet by for placing around the water dish.
+Hermit Crabs often wade through the water dish onto sand which then sticks to their wet exoskeleton.
 Placing river pebbles gives them a ‘drying off’ place and offers more traction.
-Make sure that the river pebbles that you purchase are NOT coated with resin or paint.
+Ensure that the river pebbles you purchase are NOT coated with resin or paint.
 DO NOT HEAT/BOIL/BAKE ROCKS.
 There are many natural river pebbles which are not coated around.
 One brand to ask for is Ultrastone Natural River pebbles.

-****Update note**** The larger grain coral sands are harder for the hermit crab to burrow and nest in for molting.
-The Carib Sea sugar and select grains that are oolitic are recommended to be placed within the crabitat.
+The larger grain coral sands are harder for the hermit crab to burrow and nest in for molting.
+The Carib Sea sugar and select grains that are oolitic may be suitable for molting.
+These sands are quite expensive and not cost effective given the quantity of substrate needed.
+However, so long as the grains are fine enough to hold its shape when damp they are safe to use.

 Compressed Coconut Fiber Expandable Substrate

 Cocofiber is often added to play sand to help retain humidity and moisture in the sand.
 The recommended ratio is 5 parts play sand to 1 part cocofiber.
-There are a number of companies that produce coconut fiber which is sold in compressed bricks, coarse chunks or loose in a bag.
+There are a number of companies that produce coconut fiber which is sold in compressed bricks, coarse chunks, or loose in a bag.
+The coarse chunks are safe but don’t have the same effect on retaining moisture in the sand as the fine fiber.
 Moisten with brackish water for best results.

 Unsafe substrates